tearust/teaproject/obsidian/_2_user_manual/README.md

 ![[Pasted image 20231212180253.png]]

 The address on the left is the currently connected address for this web page.
-For additional information about the Metamask connect feature, visit [[_a_Metamask connect|Metamask connect]].
+For additional information about the Metamask connect feature, visit [[_a_Metamask connect|_a_Metamask connect]].

 {% endtab %}
 {% endtabs %}